2023 James Logan Martin Luther King Jr Invitational

 I am a parent judge and have been judging since September 2019.
 I have primarily judged LD but in the last 2 years I have judged PF, Parli Policy and Congress too.
 I do flow and take copious notes.
 I am not comfortable with spreading, so please speak at moderate speed so that I can understand your arguments.
 Please make sure you are polite to your opponent.
 Please provide sufficient evidence to substantiate your contentions and be able to provide evidence when asked by your opponent.
 Do not introduce new evidence in your final speeches or lie that arguments were dropped when they weren't.
 It will definitely count against you as I do flow.
 Overall enjoy the debate and have fun!

-Schools I've coached/judged for: Santa Clara Univerisity, Cal Lutheran University, Gunn High School, Polytechnic School, Saratoga High School, and Notre Dame High School
+Schools I've coached/judged for: Santa Clara University, Cal Lutheran University, Gunn High School, Polytechnic School, Saratoga High School, and Notre Dame High School

-I judge mostly Parliamentary debate, but occasionally PF and LD.
-I used to judge policy pretty regularly when I was a policy debater in college.
+I've judged most debate events pretty frequently, except for Policy and Congress.
+However, I was a policy debater in college, so I'm still familiar with that event.
+I mostly judge PF and traditional LD, occasionally circuit LD.
 I judge all events pretty similarly, but I do have a few specific notes about Parli debate listed below.

 Background: I was a policy debater for Santa Clara University for 5 years.
 I also helped run/coach the SCU parliamentary team, so I know a lot about both styles of debate.
 I've been coaching and judging on the high school and college circuit since 2012, so I have seen a lot of rounds.
-I teach/coach pretty much every event, including LD and PF, but I have primarily coached parli the last few years.
+I teach/coach pretty much every event, including LD and PF.

 Policy topic: I haven’t done much research on either the college or high school policy topic, so be sure to explain everything pretty clearly.